vscode-restructuredtext/docs/articles/configuration.rst

 Security
 --------
-This extension runs a few third-party command-line tools found from the locations determined by the settings such as "restructuredtext.sphinxBuildPath" or "restructuredtext.linter.executablePath".
+This extension runs a few third-party command-line tools found from the locations determined by the settings such as ``restructuredtext.linter.doc8.executablePath``.
 Configuring them in workspace settings allows users to conveniently select a different set of tools based on project's need, but also allows attackers to run arbitrary binaries on your machine if they successfuly convince you to open a random repository.
 In order